 What are the hormone-based therapy options?

 Next, educate yourself about hormone treatment options.
 Awareness of locally applied hormone therapies (which are generally healthier) is lower than knowledge about oral tablets (systemic hormone replacement therapy).
 And the whole topic is confusing.
-Some 67 percent of women in one study didn't feel they had enough information to make an informed choice about starting ANY kind of hormone-based therapy.
+Some 67 percent of women in one study1 didn't feel they had enough information to make an informed choice about starting ANY kind of hormone-based therapy.
 But it can really help.
 So get educated on these options:

 1. Hormone replacement therapy

 While oral estrogen therapy can be helpful for hot flashes, it really hasn't been found to significantly resolve vaginal dryness issues.
 So if you are considering this, know that some 40 percent of women receiving oral estrogen therapy continue to have their persistent vaginal symptoms.
 It also isn't recommended for women who've had breast cancer.

 Locally applied, estrogen therapy may improve vaginal moisture and irritation but only really addresses the mucosal layer of the vagina—not the muscle.

 Few women know about locally applied androgen hormone alternatives such as DHEA.
 But I have been prescribing DHEA and other natural hormones—as have some of my peers—for almost two decades, with tremendous results.
 And the research is substantiating DHEA as a viable and healthy solution all of the time; just this past November the FDA approved the first DHEA vaginal suppository to address pain during intercourse.
 And research has also shown DHEA can positively affect libido, arousal, and sexual satisfaction.

 Why is this an important topic?
 Well, it's estimated2 that many women can expect to live almost 40 percent of their lives in this discomfort.
 Forty percent?
 That is just not acceptable for something that so greatly affects our quality of life.